Understanding types of mutual funds

 1. You get a big bump in salary.
 As you earn more, it may make sense to modify your portfolio to reflect your new financial situation.
 This could look differently for everyone, but it is a great time to review and reflect on if the additional income changes your perspectives.
 For some, it may mean taking a more conservative approach since you’ll have more money coming in to allocate to your retirement savings.
 For others, it may mean taking a more aggressive approach since you’ll have more flexibility to absorb potential market losses in case of a downturn.
 It all depends on your own needs, goals and threshold for risk.

 There are other investment adjustments you might also make after a significant salary boost.
-With more money coming in, you may want to defer more money to your company 401(k), which would not only boost your retirement savings but would also likely reduce your current year’s income tax burden.
-You might also choose to open a Roth IRA to invest some of your extra income in a tax-advantaged account.
+With more money coming in, you may want to defer more money to your company retirement plan, which would not only boost your retirement savings but would also likely reduce your current year’s income tax burden.
+You might also choose to open an IRA or Roth IRA to invest some of your extra income in a tax-advantaged account.

 Investing Insights newsletter